Agent-Sesame/03_getting_and_cleaning_data/README.md

 ---

 #Overview
-To evaluate my work for the Getting and Cleaning Data course project, follow these steps.
-Note "..." indicates the pathway in your environment to a directory or object.
-If the working directory set correctly in step 1, this script reads specific files from the working directory and reassembles into a tidy data set, available for review as noted in steps 4 & 5.
-Note, this script creates a 'Write_Data' directory under the working directory.
-This script writes data only to this created directory.
-If you need to run this script a second time, please manually delete 'Write_Data' directory prior to running the script a second time.
+This is a rewrite of old code submitted to Coursera course John Hopkins Data Science, Getting and Cleaning Data class.
+Store this script under a preferred working directory, and extract the script data to a sub-directory 'data' under the working directory.
+Create another sub-directory 'output' to the same working directory.
+If reruning the script, delete contents in the 'output' before running a second time.

-The course project is described in detail here:
+The original course project is described in detail here:

 https://class.coursera.org/getdata-034/human_grading<BR>
 https://class.coursera.org/getdata-034/human_grading/view/courses/975118/assessments/3/submissions<BR>